abrahamgue05/Learning_C_Language/Youtube/CS50x_2024_Lectures_1_to_5/Lecture_5_Data_Structures/Lecture_5.md

 - struct, ., *,

-- Used insted of copying by using pointer to another chunk of memory, link values, in-beetween can go garbage values.
+- Used instead of copying by using pointer to another chunk of memory, link values, in-between can go garbage values.

-- Avoing copying saving memory and time.
+- Avoiding copying saving memory and time.

-- Node can be used to store the address of the next element, the last node uses NULL, an extra node to store the fisrt value.
+- Node can be used to store the address of the next element, the last node uses NULL, an extra node to store the first value.

 - Node will help to not copying the values.